He was a soldier in the 95th Regiment of Foot, 2nd Battalion. He travelled to far flung places of the world in his short lifetime.

 It is believed that he assisted the early Surveyor Robert Dixson as a creek was named Bob Higgins creek after him in 1827.
 This creek ran into the Wollondilly.
 This creek is now apparently completely submerged within the dam and the name is retained within the dam as Higgin’s Bay.

-Robert Higgins died from asthma on June 11, 1828 at Burragorang
+A few months later, at Burragorang, NSW Robert (Senior) died from asthma on June 11, 1828

-On March 26, 1829, Ann asked for her son Robert Martin (born 1829, then aged 5) and her daughter Sarah (aged 7) to be placed in the Orphan Schools at Cabramatta, which occurred on April 16, 1829.
+On April 16, 1829, Ann asked for the children, Robert Martin (aged 5) and Sarah (aged 7) to be placed in the Orphan Schools. at Cabramatta.

 The Male Orphan School was authorised to admit destitute boys aged between seven and ten.
 The boys received a basic education (reading , writing ‘arithmetic) and industrial training .
 On Sunday they were to attend service at an Anglican Church.
 The boys became the legal responsibility of the School and remained in the care of the Master until they turned 15 when they were apprenticed out to tradesmen, or as farm labourers for 5, 6 or 7 years.
-(State Records)
+The School was intended to house only 50 boys, (4) ( but at its most populous in 1834 there were 160 boys in residence.

 Ann died on July 23, 1832, and is buried beside her daughter Elizabeth Scott at Sutton Forest